shaunluttin/MVPBlog/outline.md

 * Why?

-* The Authorization Code Grant/Flow is most approriate **confidential** clients.
+* The Authorization Code Grant/Flow is most approriate for **confidential** clients.
     * Confidential, because we expect the client to keep its client secret private.
     * If the client is not confidential, a hacker could steal the secret and impersonate the client.
     * Since SPA are public, they cannot keep their client secret private.
     * E.g. The client secret would be in JavaScript source code, which is open to savvy end-users.
     * The authorization code flow does NOT need to have high trust, because it never sees the end-users credentials.
+    * Generally:
-    * User credentials: `User --> User-Agent --> Authorization Server`
+        * User credential exchange: `User --> User-Agent --> Authorization Server`
+        * Token acquisition: `Client Secret + Authorization Code --> Token Endpoint --> Access Token` (confidential)
+        * Note: the authorization server responds with the authorization code.

-* The Resource Owner Password Credential Grant/Flow is most appropriate for **highly trusted** clients.
+* The Resource Owner Password Credential Grant/Flow is most appropriate for **trusted** clients.
-    * Highly trusted, because the end-user gives zer credentials (e.g. username and password) directly to the client.
+    * Trusted, because the end-user gives zer credentials (e.g. username and password) directly to the client.
     * If the client is malicious, it could store the end-user's credentails and impersonate zer.
     * Since SPA are public, their code is open to modification by an untrusted user.
     * E.g. Someone modifies the JavaScript in the browser, which stores the end-user's credentials in another site.
     * Note: we can consider very few clients to be highly trusted.
+    * Generally:
-    * User credentials: `User --> User-Agent --> Client --> Authorization Server`
+        * User credential exchange: `User --> User-Agent --> Client --> Authorization Server` (trusted)
+        * Token acquisition: `Authorization Server --> Access Token`

 * The Implicit Flow is appropriate for **non-confidential** and **non-highly trusted** clients.
     * In this case the implicit flow is the least bad option.
     * It does not need to be confidential, because there is no client secret involved.